-For most Clients, the amount of management fees will not correspond with fluctuations in a Client's net asset value and will not be reduced in connection with any write-downs, except in the case of Investments that have been permanently written down.
-Except where the Governing Documents expressly provide to the contrary, management fees will not be reduced (in whole or in part) in the case of partial distributions or partial sales of Investments.
-In addition, management fees generally will not be reimbursed or refunded under the Governing Documents in the event of realizations, dispositions or partial write-downs that occur partway through the relevant calculation period.
+For certain Clients, the amount of management fees will not correspond with fluctuations in the net asset value of (i) individual Investments, (ii) aggregate Investments or (iii) of a Client, and will not be reduced in connection with any write-downs, except potentially in the case of Investments that have been permanently written down if stipulated in the Governing Documents.
+Except where the Governing Documents expressly provide to the contrary, management fees will not be reduced (in whole or in part) in the case of partial distributions, partial sales, reorganizations, recapitalizations (including recapitalizations involving dividends), restructurings or similar transactions, in each case unless the result is the complete disposition of the relevant Client's interest therein, and even in cases where the value of such Client's investment or ownership percentage in an investment has been reduced (including substantially reduced) as a result of such transaction.
+In addition, in certain circumstances, management fees will not be reimbursed or refunded under the Governing Documents in the event of realizations, dispositions or partial write-downs that occur partway through the relevant calculation period.
 Further, where there has been a partial disposition or permanent write-down of a Client's Investment and the fair market value of the Investment following such event exceeds the total amount of the Client's Investment contributions relating to the Investment, the Governing Documents do not require management fees to be reduced.
+In some circumstances, the management fee base will include capitalized transaction-specific fees and expenses (as described below in "Other Fees") and expenses of unrealized investments, including transaction fees charged by the Advisor in connection with the Investment, as well as certain fees and expenses paid to third parties, the Advisor or its Affiliates, which poses a conflict of interest in that the inclusion of such fees and expenses results in a higher management fee than if such transaction fees and expenses were not capitalized into the asset base.